Sugar Free & Keto Classic Crème Caramel. 2.5g net carbs and 131 calories. Without sacrificing flavour or texture.

 Bingo!
 Beautiful deep colour, sugar-like flavour, silky smooth, and ZERO after-taste or odd mouth sensation.
 This one was pretty special.
 So special, in fact, that I made another identical batch.
 Left it to solidify.
 Re-heated it.
 And it was good to go again.
 Wow.
 That had never happened with other keto-friendly sweeteners.

-In the meantime, if you’re UK based, erythritol remains your best bet.
 I know many people like xylitol, but it isn’t something I bake with because I tried it a few times and on each occasion it gave me horrific gastric distress, so I wouldn’t know how it might behave when making caramel.
 I suppose you could try and see how it goes.
 Not everyone reacts the same to sugar alcohols.

 - pre-heat oven to 150°C static.